astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/05_upgrade-astronomer.md

 We're working on a more robust and reliable upgrade process for our next Astronomer Enterprise "Long-term Support" quarterly release scheduled for Winter 2020.

-## Configure Astronomer Between Upgrades
+## Configure Platform Settings Between Upgrades

 You can configure platform-wide settings without needing to upgrade Astronomer versions.
 Using Helm, any of the settings your platform uses, including ones available in the Astronomer UI, can be updated through a few simple commands.
 For example, you can use Helm to: